locationtech/geomesa/geomesa-tools/README.md

     `--file` The file path to the csv file being ingested.

-    `--table` The accumulo table name, the table will be created if not already extant.
+    `--catalog` The accumulo table name, the table will be created if not already extant.

     `--typeName` The name of the SimpleFeatureType to be used.